Let's Learn How to Remove Mildew and Mold from a Bounce House. And How to Clean One, Too!

 Simply combine 50 percent bleach and 50 percent water, apply your new mold killer to moldy areas, and then scrub vigorously with a soft brush or rag until the mold and mildew are completely gone.
 The bleach will almost definitely cause color fading, but mold damage can cause more extreme fading as well as other damage.

-If mold damage is too extensive, you may be forced to make a bounce house repair.
+If mold damage is too extensive, you may be forced to cut some vinyl away and then patch your bounce house.
 And in extreme cases, you may find yourself browsing for a new bounce house for sale here on our website.
 But we hope you're able to get rid of mold quickly before the situation gets anywhere near those extremes.
+And knowing how to actually remove that mildew and mold from your bounce house means you can tackle these issues before they become unmanageable.

 This may have been a pretty lengthy article, but keeping an inflatable bounce house clean isn't nearly as difficult as it may seem.
 The steps are easy, really: blow it up, clean it, clean bad areas more, disinfect it, and then dry it.
 It's really not all that different from mopping up your kitchen, when you think about it.